-Kaletra tablets can be taken with or without food and should be swallowed whole.
+Kaletra tablets can be taken with or without food.
+Swallow the tablets whole.
 Do not chew, break, or crush the tablets.

 For more information on how to take Kaletra, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

 If you miss a dose of Kaletra, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 Kaletra can cause serious, life-threatening side effects.
 These include liver problems, pancreatitis (inflammation of the pancreas), heart rhythm problems, severe allergic reactions, and life-threatening drug interactions.
 (See the WARNING above.)

 Other possible side effects of Kaletra include: